-Recap of Huge Gator OV Weekend - ESPN 98.1 FM - 850 AM WRUF
+Recap of Huge Gator Official Visits Weekend - ESPN 98.1 FM - 850 AM WRUF

-Gator football had their hands full with 14 guys on campus this past official visit weekend.
+Gator football had their hands full with 14 prospects on campus this past official visit weekend.
 Five of the recruits that were in town are uncommitted.
 Offensive guard, Dontae Lucas, was the only recruit verbally committed to anther school (FSU).
 Florida even had a few guys in town unofficially visiting.
 Needless to say, with early signing day right around the corner (December 19th) the Gators really needed to make a good impression on the early signees.
 Currently with 18 verbal commits for the 2019 class the Gators recruiting class is ranked 20th according to 247 sports.

 @HimsoHam @CoachDanMullen 🤗 pic.twitter.com/XWxjGgqfRD